Keepsake

 • You want a rich text editor with inline photos and formatting

-• You want more book design customisation options
+• You want more book design customisation options for your memoir

 The Keepsake Difference